PurdueCAM2Project/SE4ML/README.md

 - Now here is where things get a bit dicey.
 You need to declare what you want to deploy--and how you're going to do it.
 In this case, I'm deploying to our project at `PurdueCAM2Project/SE4ML`.
 In order for this to work, you need to take some preliminary steps.
 I'll go through each of these.

 - There have been a number of changes to Travis lately, owing to the corresponding changes also happening at GitHub, where apps are being phased in and services phased out, respectively.
-So you will be moving to `travis-ci.com` (as oppposed to `travis-ci.org`).
+So you will be moving to `travis-ci.com` (as opposed to `travis-ci.org`).
 You should set up the `travis` gem (from Ruby) if you haven't done so already.
-This gives you commmand line support to set up the following block of YAML code (mostly).
+This gives you command line support to set up the following block of YAML code (mostly).

   `travis setup releases --pro`